ssh -i ~/.ssh/id_rsa anon@WOLFF.SH

 $ history

 In 2015 I began attending the University of Wisconsin, the shared alma mater of both my parents.
 In the first month, I became involved in a computational epidemiology lab that focused on Alzheimer's research.
 Much of my work revolved around the application of machine learning (ML) methods to human data.
 I worked with Random Forests to characterize gene-gene and gene-environment interactions with the goal of identifying predictors for Alzheimer's.
-Next, I worked on a project where I reduced the dimensionality of metabolomic data before the application of clustering methods and other analyses by the lab.
-Under the direction of Dr. Engleman, I presented my work with metabolomics and RandomForests at the 2016 Undergraduate Research Symposium.
+I then worked with metabolomic data, implementing dimensionality reduction and clustering techniques.
+Under the direction of Dr. Engelman, I presented my work with metabolomics and RandomForests at the 2016 Undergraduate Research Symposium.

-In the middle of my junior year, I founded UW Madison's Data Science Club, which has grown to over 300 members since its inception.
-I led it until my graduation, organizing workshops, contacting local companies and organizations to give lectures and present special topics, and introducing undergraduates to researchers who needed help doing analytics work.
+I led the Data Science Club until my graduation, organizing workshops, contacting local companies and organizations to give lectures on special topics, and matching undergraduates with researchers who needed help with analytics work.